Bringing your child to visit a very ill sibling

 There are several things you can do to prepare your child:

-- Ask if the child wants to visit.
-It is OK if the child changes their mind.
+- Ask if your child wants to visit.
+It is OK if your child changes their mind.

 - Talk with your child about their ill sibling.
-The social worker, doctor, or nurse can help you choose words to explain the illness the sibling has.
+The social worker, health care provider, or nurse can help you choose words to explain the illness the sibling has.

 - Show your child a picture of the ill sibling in their hospital room.